 As we move into the colder, darker, and shorter days of fall and winter, it may feel more difficult to maintain your energy levels, productivity, and immune strength.
-These feeling don’t have to be an inevitable part of the season though.
-A new study on the daily patterns of modern hunter-gatherer tribes across the globe hold a few clues as to how we can keep ourselves healthy, fit, and productive through the winter season.
+These feelings don’t have to be an inevitable part of the season, though.
+A new study on the daily patterns of modern hunter-gatherer tribes across the globe hold a few clues as to how we can keep ourselves healthy and productive through the winter season.

 How Much Sleep Did Our Paleo Ancestors Really Get?

 It is often believed that our hunter-gatherer ancestors went to bed and woke up with the sun.
 While they certainly didn’t have external light or cellphones, laptops, and television sets to keep them up all night, they weren’t getting eight to 10 hours of sleep either.